Best Practices 🔗

 There can be too many tests, although there are usually too few.
 Tests serve as live documentation for a codebase and provide protection from many accidentally-introduced bugs.

-Programmatic end-to-end tests are a common source of technical debt accumulation; they are expensive to write and age quickly.
-Written end-to-end tests are a good compromise.
-Write out a list of test cases in English with clear, specific instructions.
+Automated end-to-end tests are a common source of technical debt accumulation; they are expensive to write and age quickly.

 Good code reviews take a lot of time for the reviewer, and while it may be frustrating to the author if there are delays, there are many upsides to reviews: